mpellicc/fanta-formazioni-bot/README.md

 ---

-**Disclaimer:** This project is not affiliated with or endorsed by Telegram or any FantaCalcio league or platform.
+**Disclaimer:** This project is not affiliated with or endorsed by Telegram or any Fantacalcio league or platform.
 It is a personal project created for educational and entertainment purposes.